MercersKitchen/Sandbox-Pong-Practice/06 Paddle Class/04 Pong Table Bounces Ball/ReadMe.txt

-Only BOunces off the table top, not the table bottom
+Only Bounces off the table top, not the table bottom

 Pong Table Values can be set in Setup, once